 “We do not see problems, we see solutions and opportunities for growth.”

 She has worked at The Dunblaine School, a school dedicated to students with various degrees of developmental and learning disabilities.
 Within the TDSB working with the entire population, but more specifically with children with special needs and those in need of emotional and behavioural assistance.
 She was also part of the multi-disciplinary team at the North York General Hospital in the Psychiatric Unit, specifically in the eating disorder day program.
-Tania joined the BEHAVIOUR MATTERS team in January 2015, she is now the Clinical Director and Senior Therapist for families or individuals looking for assistance with their specific therapeutic needs.
+Tania joined the BEHAVIOUR MATTERS team in January 2015 as a group facilitator, she is now the Clinical Director and Senior Therapist for families or individuals looking for assistance with their specific therapeutic needs.

 Sarah Latowsky holds a Bachelor of Arts degree in Psychology from McGill University, as well as a Masters of Arts degree in Child Study & Education from OISE with an emphasis in Special Education.
 She is a certified Primary/Junior teacher in the province of Ontario.
 Sarah has worked with children with a variety of emotional and behavioural needs and their families through her work at Camp Robin Hood, both as group counselor/1:1 support worker, and as a Senior Staff member.
 After graduating from OISE in May 2016 Sarah joined the team at BEHAVIOUR MATTERS as a Group Facilitator and Executive Functioning Coach.
-Sarah is now the Program Director.
+Sarah is now the Program Director and Educational Consultant.

 Emily has an Honors Bachelor of Arts Degree from Trent University and a Master’s of Social Work from Wilfred Laurier.
 She is also a Certified Trauma Counsellor and trained in Mental Health Counselling, Autism Support, Accommodation Planning, Workshop Facilitation, and Curriculum Development.
 She has spoken at several clinical conferences and been apart of numerous panels, task forces, and committees.
 Emily has extensive experience providing support and services to individuals with mental health challenges, developmental disabilities, Autism/Asperger’s, learning disabilities, acquired brain injuries, and survivors of trauma.
-Joining the BEHAVIOUR MATTERS team in 2017 as a Clinical Supervisor, Emily is excited about helping children, youth and families in achieving their goals.
+Joining the BEHAVIOUR MATTERS team in 2017 as a Clinical Supervisor, Emily is committed to helping children, youth and families in achieving their goals.
 Emily is registered with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) as well as the Canadian Association of Social Workers (CASW).

 Cheri Boros is a Certified Child and Youth Worker with over 25 years of clinical and group experience.
 In addition to being a co-founder of BEHAVIOUR MATTERS, Cheri has worked with children, families and teachers in hospital, educational, day-treatment, mental health and home settings.
 Her areas of expertise includes developing and implementing effective social skills, self-esteem and anger management group programs for children, as well as working with parents to help them increase and develop positive parenting skills.